Are you looking to buy your home in Oakland? Thomas-Chambers Company

-There are a lot of things you'll want to consider before you search for a home.
-You'll most likely want to make a check list of items you want, plan for what school districts and neighborhoods you want to live in, and begin planning your budget.
-Ensuring your mortgage payment is less than or close to a third of your net monthly income is a good principle to follow.
+Prior to starting your home search, there are a lot of things you should contemplate.
+When you start your search, you'll want to assemble a list of features you need to have, get an idea of what school districts you'd like to live in, and begin planning around your budget.
+Keeping your mortgage payment around 1/3 of your net monthly income is a good principle to adhere to.

-This is where I can help.
-I'd be happy to book a time to get together with you and speak with you regarding why you want to buy a home and get an idea of your upcoming plans.
-We'll talk about the mortgage industry, other economic factors that might affect your buying decision today or in the future, as well as neighborhoods and schools in the Oakland area.
+That's where I can help.
+We'll set up a time to meet so we can talk about why you want to buy a home and get an idea of your upcoming plans.
+We'll discuss neighborhoods, school districts in the Oakland area, the mortgage industry, and any additional economic factors that may affect your purchase today or in the future.

-Step 3 – Begin house-hunting
+Step 3 – Begin your home search

-Step 4 – Know the housing market
+Step 4 – Get a grasp of the housing market

-Step 5 – Find the home you've been looking for
+Step 5 – Find the home of your dreams

-I know we'll find the home of your dreams in Oakland.
-When we do, I'll carefully develop your real estate purchase offer.
-The offer will be tailored keeping your needs in mind and the home, including several contingencies.
-A few examples are acquiring financing, carrying out the inspection, and a clean title.
+I know we'll find your dream house in the Oakland area.
+When we do, I'll carefully create your home purchase offer.
+The offer will be made to suit your needs and the home.
+We'll include several contingencies, such as getting financing, completing the home inspection, and a clear title.

 Step 6 – Negotiate the deal

-Step 7 – Obtain a loan
+Step 7 – Obtain your loan

 Step 8 – Close the deal